Andy Paley

-Andrew Douglas Paley (November 1, 1951 – November 20, 2024) was an American songwriter, record producer, composer, and multi-instrumentalist who formed the Paley Brothers, a 1970s power pop duo, with his brother Jonathan Paley.
-Following their disbandment, Paley was a staff producer at Sire Records, producing albums for artists, such as Brian Wilson, Jonathan Richman, NRBQ, John Wesley Harding, the Greenberry Woods, and Jerry Lee Lewis.
-He also worked in film and television, composing scores and writing songs mostly for animated series, such as The Ren & Stimpy Show, SpongeBob SquarePants, and Camp Lazlo.
+Andrew Douglas Paley (November 1, 1951 – November 20, 2024) was an American multi-instrumentalist, songwriter, record producer, and composer.
+During the 1970s, he performed around the Boston area with numerous bands and formed the Paley Brothers, a power pop duo, with his brother Jonathan Paley.
+Following the Paley Brothers' disbandment in 1979, Andy was briefly a member of the Modern Lovers and a longtime staff producer at Sire Records.

+Paley produced albums for artists such as Brian Wilson, Jonathan Richman, NRBQ, John Wesley Harding, the Greenberry Woods, and Jerry Lee Lewis.
+He worked extensively with Wilson, co-writing and co-producing his 1988 debut solo album and many unreleased songs.
+After the late 1980s, Paley worked in film and television, composing scores and writing songs mostly for animated series, such as The Ren & Stimpy Show, SpongeBob SquarePants, and Camp Lazlo.
+He died of throat cancer in 2024, leaving behind a wealth of unreleased solo material.

 Early life and career

 Andrew Douglas Paley was born in Washington, D.C., on November 1, 1951, the son of Henry Paley, a college administrator and lobbyist, and Cabot Barber Paley, a teacher and therapist.
 He was the third of five children and grew up in Crescent, New York, near Albany.
-His younger sister Sarah is married to former U.S. senator Bob Kerrey.
-In 2010, he married Heather Crist in a ceremony officiated by Kerrey.

 "These snappy, hard-hitting songs are what rock and roll used to sound like back when singles were singles and boys would be boys."